lgi-devs/lgi/README.md

 ## History

+### 0.6.1 (unreleased yet)
+ - tests: Fix regression tests for less common platforms
+ - Pango: Add a few missing overrides
+ - cairo: Fix Context:user_to_device() family of methods.
+ - GStreamer: Add support for transfer!=none for input objects.
+This is needed to avoid leaks caused by strange usage of transfer annotations of gstreamer-0.10
+ - GStreamer: Add more missing overrides
+ - GStreamer: Fix and improve samples
+ - Various fixes for usecase when lua context with loaded lgi is closed and opened again
+ - Gtk: Add missing Gtk.Builder:connect_signals() override

 ### 0.6 (22-May-2012)
 - Add cairo bindings, cairo sample and finish some gtk-demo parts which were requiring cairo